-Dr Melissa Blanco Borelli is a critical dance studies scholar, choreographer, and cultural critic.
+Dr Melissa Blanco Borelli is a dance and performance studies scholar, choreographer, and cultural critic.
 She is an Associate Professor of Theatre and the Director of the Dance Program.
 She has been on faculty at MIT, University of Surrey (UK), Royal Holloway, University of London (UK) and the University of Maryland, College Park.
+Research and publications move through and produce work that centers Blackness in Latin America, Black performance theory, critical theory, critical dance studies, academic performative writing, popular dance on screen, (Black) feminist (auto)ethnography, historiography, archives and archiving, and the digital humanities.

-As an interdisciplinary scholar, her research interests are broad.
-They include Blackness in Latin America, critical dance studies, performative writing, popular dance on screen, Black performance theory, (Black) feminist (auto)ethnography, historiography, archives, and the digital humanities.
-She was the Principal Investigator in a UK Arts and Humanities Research Council and Colciencias funded grant project (2018-2021) that focused on embodied performance practices, memory, and archives.
+She was the Principal Investigator in a UK Arts and Humanities Research Council/UKRI and Miniciencias funded grant project (2018-2021) that focused on embodied performance practices, memory, and archives.
 Blanco Borelli and her co-researchers at the Universidad de Antioquia worked with Afro-Colombian and indigenous communities affected by the Colombian armed conflict and created a web-based digital archive that highlights their worldmaking creative practices.
 The archive can be found at www.corpografias.com and her collaborative research on performance, embodiment and the digital continues via www.perbodigital.com.
-She is currently working on a book tentatively titled Choreographies of Displacement in Contemporary Colombia which looks at the function of corporeality in Colombian dance, protest movements, theatre, photography, music, and film.

 Education